-- page_number (int) Page number this outline item will point to. - parent A reference to a parent outline item to create nested outline items. - color (tuple) Color of the outline item's font as a red, green, blue tuple from 0.0 to 1.0 or as a Hex String (#RRGGBB) - bold (bool) Outline item font is bold - italic (bool) Outline item font is italic - fit (str) The fit of the destination page.
-See add_link() for details.
+- title (str) Title to use for this outline item. - page_number (int) Page number this outline item will point to. - parent A reference to a parent outline item to create nested outline items. - parent A reference to a parent outline item to create nested outline items. - color (tuple) Color of the outline item's font as a red, green, blue tuple from 0.0 to 1.0 or as a Hex String (#RRGGBB) - bold (bool) Outline item font is bold - italic (bool) Outline item font is italic - fit (Fit) The fit of the destination page.